aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 You will also receive an SNS notification when this process is complete.

 As a safety measure, the EventBridge rule that starts this workflow will be deleted if the StepFunction state machine is triggered more than 5 times in 5 minutes.
 You can increase this limit by updating the 'threshold' property of the **alarm** variable in _doc-processing-stack.ts_.
-If you do increase the threshold, be sure to run `cdk deploy` after your changes are saved.
+If you do increase the threshold, be sure to save your changes before running `cdk deploy` to push the changes to the deployed stack.

 ## Updating the languages